erizov/Professor/semester_1/lecture_03_specialized_sorting/bucket_sort/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Bucket Sort to solve a production problem
+10. Design a system that uses Bucket Sort to tackle a production problem
 11. Create unit tests with 100% code coverage for Bucket Sort
 12. Write a technical blog post explaining Bucket Sort to beginners